mdnasiruddin78/job-task-client/README.md

 ### 🎨 project overview :
-- Thiis is a Job task Application.A user can add a job task and all user seen the task.In this application major feature is task drag and drop.user drag a task and drop to another category and same time update the task category.
+- Thiis is a Task Management Application.A user can add a job task and all user seen the task.In this application major feature is task drag and drop.user drag a task and drop to another category and same time update the task category.

 ---